fbgallet/roam-extension-live-ai-assistant/docs/api-keys-and-pricing.md

 - To use Claude models, provide your Anthropic API key (by copying/pasting an existing key or generating a new one via [this link](https://console.anthropic.com/settings/keys)).

 - To use [other existing models](https://openrouter.ai/docs#models), you can provide an OpenRouter API Key or a Groq API Key.
 You can define OpenRouter as your default model provider or use it as a complement to direct access to OpenAI and Anthropic API.
-Using Groq, you can also replace default Whisper model by `whisper-large-v3` model!
+Using Groq, you can also replace default Whisper model by `whisper-large-v3` model.

-- You need an account on OpenAI to benefit from Whisper transcriptions
+- Use models throught OpenRouter:

+OpenRouter is an unified API routing requests to [wide range of models](https://openrouter.ai/docs#models).
+The benefit is having a single account to access to most of existing and up-to-date models.
+You pay as you go: after purchasing credit (you can test without credit), your credit is debited on each request.
+OpenRouter also offers a continuously updated [ranking](https://openrouter.ai/rankings) of the most popular models.

+In the settings, provide the list of IDs of the models you want to use in LiveAI.
+They will appear in the context menu in a dedicated section or replace the native models if you check the corresponding option.
+The first model in your list can be selected as your default model.

+By default, logging of your inputs & outputs in OpenRouter's settings is enabled, you can disable it from your OpenRouter account.

-- To use free and local models with Ollama, you doesn't need API key, see 'Use Ollama to run local models' section.
+- To use free and local models with Ollama, you doesn't need API key, see 'Use Ollama to run local models' section below.

 ## Main models pricing per million tokens